 Ready to come back to campus?
 Watch this video and read this checklist with a few tips to keep everyone safe:

 Fall 2020: Distance Learning Plans

-Given the current status of the pandemic in the Bay Area, and in accordance with the legal guidelines from local and state officials, Menlo’s school year will begin on August 31 with a distance learning format (see the announcement here ).
-We will reevaluate health conditions on October 1, and if deemed appropriate will bring students on campus by November 1, at the earliest.
-Any adjustments we make will occur no earlier than November 1, unless the data we’re seeing radically and positively changes before then.
-Three foundational goals—to keep our community safe, support faculty and staff, and maintain the top-notch student experience you’ve come to expect—will be at the center of all of Menlo’s decision making with regard to in-person and distance learning.
+Given the current status of the pandemic in the Bay Area, and in accordance with the legal guidelines from local and state officials, Menlo’s school year began on August 31 with a distance learning format (see the announcement here ).
+Three foundational goals—to keep our community safe, support faculty and staff, and maintain the top-notch student experience you’ve come to expect—will be at the center of all of Menlo’s decision making with regard to in-person and distance learning throughout the school year.

 Distance Learning Hub